-It’s easiest to make this sauce while you’re also cooking the burgers
+- It’s easiest to make this sauce while you’re also cooking the burgers

-Heat up oil in a saucepan
+- Heat up oil in a pan

-Bring to the boil and simmer on a low heat for 10-15 minutes
+- Bring to the boil and simmer on a low heat for 10-15 minutes

-Taste and adjust seasoning as necessary (more date syrup for sweetness, more vinegar for sourness, more salt + pepper etc)
+- Taste and adjust seasoning as necessary (more date syrup for sweetness, more vinegar for sourness, more salt + pepper etc)

 Disclosure: This posts contains affiliate links to Amazon.
-If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
+If you click through and purchase any of these products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.